MrShwhale/lotus/README.md

 - A web scraper, which gets information off of the SCP wiki, including the often overlooked rating information.
 - And a web sever, which also runs a recommendation system, using the information gathered by the scraper.

+# Running the project from the releases tab
+Simply download the zip for your architecture, unzip it, then run the programs.
+File read/write permissions are required for both the scraper and the web server.

 # Building from source

+This project uses Rust version `1.82.0-nightly`.
+A nightly build is required so that SIMD instructions can be used by external libraries to maximize performance.

 To build the scraper, use `cargo build -p lotus_scrape --release`.